Approximate Nearest Neighbor Search for Modern AI: A Projection-Augmented Graph Approach: Implementation and Analysis

-\myparagraph{Space complexity} The space complexity of searching with PAG is $O(nd + nM + nML)$, where $O(nd)$ corresponds to the original dataset, $O(nM)$ corresponds to the edge set and $O(nML)$ corresponds to the inference structure.
-In the indexing phase, since we adopt in-place search for insertion, we only require an additional space of at most $O(Mn)$ to store the edges in PES set.
-To further reduce the memory footprint, we can follow LVQ~\citep{LVQ} and represent floats with 2 bytes.
+\myparagraph{Space complexity} The space complexity of searching with PAG is $O(nd + nM + nML)$, where $O(nd)$ corresponds to the dataset, $O(nM)$ corresponds to the edge set and $O(nML)$ corresponds to the inference structure.
+In the indexing phase, we only require an additional space of at most $O(Mn)$ to store the edges in the PES set because PAG keeps at most \(2M\) PES candidates in \(H(v)\) for each node $v$.
+To reduce the memory footprint, we can follow LVQ~\citep{LVQ} and represent floats with 2 bytes.